 Crisis Service Center Clinical Exclusions A stand-alone Crisis Service Center (not co-located with or within a facility that is a Behavioral Health Crisis Center (BHCC)) is not an emergency receiving facility and shall not receive individuals under emergency conditions.
 Any individual who presents under emergency conditions (1013/213/probate court order) to a stand-alone CSC must be directed to the nearest available emergency receiving facility.
 If a CSC operates as part of a Behavioral Health Crisis Center (BHCC), the CSC (or the associated Temp Observation or CSU service) must accept individuals referred under emergency conditions (1013/2013/probate court order) and perform a face-to-face evaluation in order to determine the most appropriate level of care.
 If after face-to-face assessment by licensed staff, if it is determined that the severity individual requires services at a different level of care, the CSC will make the necessary referrals and/or arrangements for transfer to an appropriate level of care.
-Required Components Crisis Service Center is a facility-based service which is operational 24 hours a day, 7 days assessments, stabilization, and referral services using licensed mental health professionals. a week, offering a safe en vironment for individuals receiving crisis Staffing Requirements As specified per contract.
+Required Components sed service which is operational 24 hours a day, 7 days a waral services using licensed mental health professionals. eek, offering a safe en vironment for individuals receiving crisis Staffing Requirements As specified per contract.
 Clinical Operations All Physicians, Physician Assistants, and Advanced Practice Registered Nurses are under the supervision of a board-eligible Psychiatrist who provides direction, supervision and oversight of program quality.
 On-Call Physicians, Physician Assistants, or Advanced Practice Registered Nurses may provide services, face-to-face, or via telemedicine.
 Response time for On-Call Physicians, Physician Assistants, or Advanced Practice Registered Nurses must be within 1 hour of initial contact by CSC Staff.
-Service Accessibility This service is available 7 days a week, 24 hours a day.
-Reporting and Billing Requirements Providers must report information on all individuals served in CSC no matter the funding source: 1.
-The CSC shall submit prior authorization requests for all individuals served (state-funded, Medicaid funded, private pay, other third party payer, etc.); 2.
-The CSC shall submit per diem encounters (1 per day) for service (S9484) for all individuals served (state-funded, Medicaid funded, private pay, other third party payer, etc.) even if sub-parts cited in type of care P0015 are billed as a claim to Medicaid or other payer source; and 3.
-The CSC is allowed a 24-hour window for completion of Orders (up to one (1) calendar day) following the start of services and must document this exception on the Order noting the name of the staff member responsible for obtaining the Order for service.
-Additional Medicaid Requirements The Crisis Service Center should bill individual discrete services for Medicaid recipients Service Centers (stand-alone and within a BHCC).
-The individual services listed below may be billed up to the daily maximum listed for ser units within the CSC are as follows: Service Behavioral Health Assessment & Service Plan Development Psychological Testing Diagnostic Assessment vices provided in the Crisi Interactive Complexity 4 Crisis Intervention 14 Psychiatric Treatment 2 Nursing Assessment & Care 14 Medication Administration 1
+Service Accessibility This service is available 7 days a we Reporting and Billing Requirements The CSC shall submit prior auth The CSC shall submit per diem party payer, etc.) even if sub-pa The CSC is allowed a 24-hour w all individuals served in CSC no matter the funding source orization requests for all individuals served (state-funded, Mencounters (1 per day) for service (S9484) for all individual rts cited in type of care P0015 are billed as a claim to Medic vindow for completion of Orders (up to one (1) calendar day a staff member responsible for obtaining the Order for service.
+Medicaid funded, privat s served (state-funded caid or other payer sou) following the start of , Medicaid funded, private pay, other third- irce; and Additional Medicaid Requirements Service Centers (stand-alone ar 2.
+The individual services listed be units within the CSC are as follo Service Behar Psyc low may be billed up to the daily maximum listed for service ws: vice avioral Health Assessment & Service Plan Development Max Daily Units 12 5 Diagnostic Assessment 2 active Complexity 4 s Intervention 14 chiatric Treatment 2 ing Assessment & Care 14 Med ication Administration 1

-Crisis Service C enter
+Crisis Service Center

 Psychosocial Rehabilitation - Individual 8

 Addictive Disease Support Services 16

 Individual Outpatient Services 1

 Family Outpatient Services 4

 Case Management 12